bombasticSlacks/Aspirant/Game/Telling-The-Story.md

 ## Flashback

 Sometimes an ability or necessity will require you to explore a scene that happened in the past.
-If this occurs it is similar to [Narrative Time](#Narrative%20Time) with the following additional rules.
+If this occurs it is similar to [[#Narrative Time|Narrative Time]] with the following additional rules.
 * Nothing can occur that would contradict the present.
-* The [Game Master](Game/Core/Terminology#Game%20Master) gets the final say on if a [Player Character](Game/Core/Terminology#Player%20Character) behavior is appropriate.
+* The [[Terminology#Game Master]] gets the final say on if a [[Terminology#Player Character]] behavior is appropriate.

 Dealing with non-linear time can be complicated and everyone should attempt to behave in good faith.